≡ Menu

 ● Helps improve your dog’s gastrointestinal health

-● Contains real deboned beef
+● Contains natural deboned beef

 ● A Significant amount of meat